royerlab/napari-chatgpt/README.md

 analyst or computer vision
 expert, it is just a matter of time...

-Omega holds a conversation with the user and uses the following tools to acheive answer questions, download and operate on images, write widgets for napari, and more:
+Omega holds a conversation with the user and uses the following tools to achieve answer questions, download and operate on images, write widgets for napari, and more: